Enquire

 Zanzibar: Africa’s Spice Route

-Part of the Tourism In Zanzibar & African Safari Collection
+Part of the Zanzibar Safari Collection

-The pristine and popular island destination of Zanzibar is an exciting take on a beach safari in Africa.
-It's ideal location means that the weather is great throughout the year, making it an easy choice for visitors.
+The pristine and popular island destination of Zanzibar is an exciting take on a beach trip in Africa.
+It’s ideal location means that the weather is great throughout the year, making it an easy choice for visitors.
 Plam-fringed beaches and crystal waters are among the top reasons why you should visit the island.
 From the Jozani forest to the iconic city of Stone Town, Zanzibar is rich in culture and history, attested to by the variety of influences that permeate the fabric of this little East African gem.

 Zanzibar: Africa’s Spice Route